Just for Moms

 Being pregnant is an exciting time, filled with anticipation and change.
 One of the changes you may not have expected is the onset of hemorrhoids after childbirth.
 Rest assured, you’re not alone.
 Pregnancy causes hemorrhoids in 1 out of 3 women.

 Medicated Wipes for Women provide effective relief for the burning and itching of hemorrhoids following childbirth.
 They're the first and only women's hemorrhoid wipes infused with chamomile, aloe and refreshing cucumber, plus a soothing medication that cools on contact.
 They're gentle enough for everyday use and they're flushable.

 Why Do Pregnant Women Get Hemorrhoids?

 There are a variety of reasons pregnancy may cause hemorrhoids.
 For one, a pregnant woman's enlarged womb increases pressure in the hemorrhoidal veins.
-Another reason—a pregnant woman's blood supply actually increases during pregnancy, raising the pressure within her veins.
+Another reason is that a pregnant woman's blood supply actually increases during pregnancy, raising the pressure within her veins.
 Additionally, a pregnant woman's hormones tend to relax the anorectal area's supporting muscles as the baby presses more and more on the veins below it.
-Add to all of this the fact that pregnancy often causes constipation (a trigger of hemorrhoids), it is no wonder why pregnancy may cause hemorrhoids.
+Add to all of this the fact that pregnancy often causes constipation (a trigger of hemorrhoids), and it is no wonder why pregnancy may cause hemorrhoids.

 Always check with your healthcare provider before starting any diet or exercise plan.